 3. ZIWI Peak Air-Dried Beef Dog Food

-Compared to traditional kibble, this food emphasizes whole food ingredients and minimal processing.
-The tradeoff is a higher price and a different texture that may not suit all dogs.
+Compared to standard kibble, this formula emphasizes raw-like nutrition and digestibility.
+The main tradeoff is a higher price point and a unique texture that may not suit all dogs.

 - Texture may not suit all dogs